 Let’s face it.
 The act of traveling can be a time-consuming pain in the butt.
 It’s even more so now that we are living in the middle of a pandemic.
 Travel now involves taking a bunch of safety precautions, including making sure we’re socially distanced, wearing a mask, and have gloves on deck.

-I’ll talk more about the pandemic-made challenges of travel in another post, but for now, let’s touch on the basic items you’ll need for short trips.
+I’ve touched on the pandemic-made challenges of travel in another post, so for now, let’s touch on the basic items you’ll need for short trips.

 If you’re anything like me an over-packer, you dread the art of getting everything into your bag.
 This is especially true for shorter trips where I only bring a carry-on sized suitcase.
 Just the thought of having to leave half my life behind is enough to invoke a potent spell of anxiety.
 Thankfully, I have my list of essential items to help make the process much smoother.